Love That Girl: Release and reception

 "Love That Girl" was released as the lead single from The Way I See It.
 It was released as a digital download on August 5, 2008, by Columbia Records.
 Its music video was released on August 27, and featured Saadiq and his band in vintage attire, including matching suits and a flowing red dress worn by the backing vocalist.
 "Love That Girl" was later used as the theme song for the sitcom of the same name, on which Saadiq served as executive producer.

 "Love That Girl" charted for 20 weeks on the US Billboard Hot R&B/Hip-Hop Songs, peaking at number 45 on November 15, 2008.
 It also charted for four weeks and peaked at number 15 in Belgium.
 The song was nominated for the 2009 Grammy Award for Best Traditional R&B Vocal Performance.

-Track listing

 Personnel

 Credits adapted from liner notes for The Way I See It.